acquia/pipelines-examples/tutorial-901/README.md

 * Copy the files from this directory into your repository.

-* Commit acquia-pipelines.yaml to the repo and push it:
+* Commit directory content to the repo and push it:

 ```
   git add .